nikitadanilov/t2/README.md

 ----------

-The plots below are made by `./benchmarks` script, which runs a "typical" set of workloads against t2 and rocksdb (additionally C++ `std::map` is used in some cases).
-Warning: the script takes a lot of time (a few hours) to complete, in part because it, by default, repeats each experiment 5 times (see `nr` variable).
+The plots below are made by `./benchmarks` script, which runs a "typical" set of workloads against t2, lmdb and rocksdb (additionally C++ `std::map` is used in some cases).
+Warning: the script takes a lot of time (a few hours) to complete, in part because it, by default, it repeats each experiment 5 times (see `nr` variable).

 Configuration: